ryantaniguchi/monthly_planner/README.md

 # Overview

 This program is designed to to act as a simple planner for a small number of users.
-It is divided into monthly databases, each represented by a text file.
+Reminders are stored in monthly databases, each represented by a text file.
 Users can look up, add, and delete events from the planner through a user interface.

 In creating this software, I sought to improve my understanding of C++.
 In particular, I sought to improve my understanding of libraries, classes, and the use of header and source files.